kammitama5/kammitama5.github.io/_posts/2021-01-16-Sunday-January-16th.md

   from which I moved, who I had never met before, who had lived there as long as I had!
 - I found myself up at 2am thinking about my long bus rides home after 9pm, when the bus would show up every hour (and not always on time), and about a conversation I had with another student with whom I would take bus-rides to downtown LA, through "Flood Town", as it was called, because it would supposedly always flood in that part of downtown LA.
 I remember he told me that he didn't know anyone in his immediate circle who had been to college, and that he was struggling to believe that he could make it.
-And we were having a conversation, in the middle of the persons with large bags and those hoping to stay on the bus for as long as possible because they had no where else to go, why it was important for him to make it, to be the first.
-I wondered where he was now, and if had continued to find it in himself to keep going.
+And we were having a conversation, (in the middle of the persons with large bags and those hoping to stay on the bus for as long as possible because they had no where else to go) why it was important for him to make it, to be the first.
+I wondered where he was now, and if he had continued to find it in himself to keep going.
 I hoped.
 And then I wondered why I was spending my time at 2am thinking about such things.
 About dreams and why we stopped pursuing them, or how we could find it within ourselves to keep going even when people around us, even those we loved, tried to take those dreams away from us.
 I hope my friend is still pursuing his, as I am still mine.
 Just for this week, I was thankful that I held on to mine.